AOS573-2017/aos573-2017.github.io/_assignments/9-matlab4.md

 1b Define some x and y coordinates for our plotting.

 2a Make a filled contour plot of QP at the 10th vertical level.

-2b Decide upon a good range of values to make these contours 2c Turn off the contour lines of the previous figure.
+2b Decide upon a good range of values to make these contours.

+2c Turn off the contour lines of the previous figure.

 2d Label your axes and give a title!

 3 In script, save the QP contour plots of vertical levels 11-20.
 Break it down into steps for more Zach points.